zeromq/zeromq.org/content/docs/download.md

 ### Packages for Debian, Ubuntu, Fedora, CentOS, RHEL, SUSE

-The ZeroMQ maintainers provide pre-built binary packages for libzmq, czmq, zyre, malamute, zproject and zproto, automatically built from both the latest stable releases OR the latest commit in the Git repositories via the Open Build Service, for i386, amd64, armv7, arm64, ppc64, s390x (note: depends on the distribution).
+The ZeroMQ maintainers provide pre-built binary packages for libzmq, czmq, zyre, malamute, zproject and zproto, automatically built from both the latest stable releases OR the latest commit in the Git repositories via the Open Build Service for i386, amd64, armv7, arm64, ppc64, s390x (note: depends on the distribution).

 * [latest git, no DRAFT APIs](https://build.opensuse.org/project/show/network:messaging:zeromq:git-stable)
 * [latest git, with DRAFT APIs](https://build.opensuse.org/project/show/network:messaging:zeromq:git-draft)
 * [latest stable release, no DRAFT APIs](https://build.opensuse.org/project/show/network:messaging:zeromq:release-stable)
 * [latest stable release, with DRAFT APIs](https://build.opensuse.org/project/show/network:messaging:zeromq:release-draft)

-Add the repository of your choice by clicking on the appropriate distribution and version, and then follow "Go to download repository".
+Add the repository of your choice by clicking on the distribution and version, and then follow "Go to download repository".
 That is the URL of the repository.
 Remember to add the GPG key.

 For example, to add Debian 9 and install the development packages for libzmq from the latest stable release without draft APIs: